gholyra/gholyra/README.md

 # 👋Hi!
 How are you?
 My name is Tiago, I am a game developer!🙂

-### 👤 Sobre mim:
+### 👤 About me:

-Estagiário de Quality Assurance na Fanatee, desenvolvedor back-end com foco nas linguagens Java e C#, técnico em Programação de Jogos Digitais pelo Colégio FECAP, e estudante no tecnólogo de Jogos Digitais da FIAP.
+QA intern at Fanatee, Unity game developer, high school technical certificate in Digital Games Programming by FECAP, and technologist student in Digital Games tecnólogo at FIAP.

 <!--
 **gholyra/gholyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.